-The Master of Medical Physics is a programme by coursework in which the credits for the research component comprises less than thirty (30) percent of the total credits for the whole programme of study.
+The Master of Medical Physics is a programme by coursework.
 After completion of the relevant programme of study specified in this Schedule, a candidate shall be eligible for the award of the Master of Medical Physics degree.

 (1) Bachelor's Degree in physical or engineering sciences with a Cumulative Grade Average (CGPA) of at least 3.00 or its equivalent;